valexandrov/webpage/_members/vitaly-alexandrov.md

   twitter: AlexandrovLab
 ---

-Dr. Alexandrov comes to UNL after three years as a research associate at the Pacific Northwest National Laboratory, where he worked on modeling of coupled electron/ion transport dynamics through polycrystalline oxide networks, adsorption phenomena, interfacial electron transfer and selective oxidation of Ni-base alloys.
+Vitaly Alexandrov is Richard L. McNeel Associate Professor in the Department of Chemical and Biomolecular Engineering at the University of Nebraska-Lincoln (UNL).
+He earned his bachelor’s and master’s degrees from St. Peterburg State University (Russia), and his PhD degree (2009) from Max Planck Institute for Solid State Research (Germany).
+He then worked as a postdoctoral associate at UC Davis, UC Berkeley, and Pacific Northwest National Laboratory.
+In 2015 he joined UNL as an Assistant Professor.

-Alexandrov earned his bachelor’s and master’s degrees from St. Petersburg State University in Russia, his Ph.D. from Max Planck Institute for Solid State Research/University of Stuttgart in Germany and then did postdoctoral work at the University of California, Davis and the University of California, Berkeley.
+His research is at the intersection of computational materials science and electrochemistry with an emphasis of fundamental understanding of chemical reaction dynamics relevant to energy storage and conversion.
+Full CV is [here](https://valexandrov.github.io/varg/team/Alexandrov_CV.pdf).